 When will the sensors be introduced?

 We are expecting to have the sensors installed in April 2021 and will conduct further testing of the sensors once installed.
-The sensors should be fully operational by June 2021.

 What happens after the trial period?

 During the two-year trial period we will be gathering data from the sensors as well as feedback from the community.

 There will also be formal opportunities for the community to provide feedback that will be considered in the decision regarding use of the sensors beyond the trial period.

 Our rangers will be available to answer any questions or you can contact a member of the Compliance Team on 02 6023 8111 or email email@example.com